Related Content

 Winners and losers

-The rail journey between Wien/Vienna and Klagenfurt will also become less scenic, as in SMTJ's humble opinion the Rudolf Valley railway is a more beautiful ride than the Semmering railway between Bruck an der Mur and Wiener Neustadt.
+The rail journey between Wien/Vienna and Klagenfurt has also become less scenic, as in SMTJ's humble opinion the Rudolf Valley railway is a more beautiful ride than the Semmering railway between Bruck an der Mur and Wiener Neustadt.

 Though a thought or two needs to be spared for the residents of Leoben.